-20.7.1 The Community of Sudbury
+204.7.1 The Community of Sudbury

-Development may occur in the following areas of the community of Sudbury in accordance with the underlying land uses indicated on Schedule 1b, Land Use Map, subject to the approval of Conservation Sudbury.
+Development may occur in the following areas of the community of Sudbury in accordance with the underlying land uses indicated on Schedule 1b, Land Use Map, subject to the approval of Conservation Sudbury the NDCAickel District Conservation Authority.
 See inset on schedule 6 for location of areas A-H.